 And this guidance from the Environmental Protection Agency:

-Also, there is good guidance from the American Water Works Association:
+Also, there is good guidance from the American Water Works Association (AWWA) and the International Association of Plumbing and Mechanical Officials (IAPMO):